The word "church" in our Bibles has alarming roots. Why did the translators use it?

 Woman, believe Me, an hour is coming when neither in this mountain nor in Jerusalem will you worship the Father.
 You worship what you do not know; we worship what we know, for salvation is from the Jews.
 But an hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for such people the Father seeks to be His worshipers.
 God is spirit, and those who worship Him must worship in spirit and truth.
 (John 4:21-24)

-As a secondary consideration, this word "church" is so very entrenched in Christianity.
+As a secondary consideration, the word "church" is so very entrenched in Christianity.
 While I continue with great effort to remove it from my vocabulary I've chosen, in the interim, to set this word apart, to redefine it, for my use as Israel did with the vessels of gold used in the temple.
 Not everyone agrees with this approach.
 If you do, consider a prayer like this:

 Articles you might find enlightening: